NikolasVir/PetCare-Pet-Keeping/README.md

 # PetCare-Pet-Keeping

 This is a Pet Keeping management system for Pet Owners and Pet Keepers for cource CS359-Web Programming.
+More details can be found in the "project_details.pdf" file (Greek).

 Requirements:
 1. Xampp installed